simvue-io/docs/docs/tutorial_advanced/tracking-the-log.md

     ```
     app/moose_tutorial-opt -i tutorial/step_4/simvue_thermal.i
     ```
     And wait for a few minutes until the problem begins approaching a steady state.
-Once it fails to converge, you can see the results with:
+Once it fails to converge, you will see red `Solve Did NOT Converge!` messages in the log.
+You can then stop the simulation manually by pressing `Ctrl C`, and you can see the results with:
     ```
     paraview tutorial/step_4/results/simvue_thermal.e
     ```
-    And you will see that for approximately the last 20 steps, the problem has already been in a roughly steady state, with heat uniformly distributed across the bar.
+    Again, [^^set up Paraview as detailed at the bottom of the previous section^^](/tutorial_advanced/defining-the-problem#run-the-simulation).
+You will see that for approximately the last 20 steps, the problem has already been in a roughly steady state, with heat uniformly distributed across the bar.

 ### Adding an Alert